Belval/pdf2image/docs/reference.md

 **hide_annotations**

 Hide link bounding boxes and other PDF annotations.
-This is only implemented in pdftoppm at the moment so it cannot be combined with pdftocario flags.
+This is only implemented in pdftoppm at the moment so it cannot be combined with pdftocairo flags.

 ## Exceptions